 Chances are, you’ll get a lot of valuable things that you can keep in your content library and reuse at the right time.
 You’ll also discover some unique insights about your brand.

-Let’s say you’re selling scarves and organize a UGC campaign to incentivize people to post pictures on Instagram wearing those scarves.
+Let’s say you’re selling scarves and you organize a UGC campaign.
+Your aim is to incentivize people to post pictures on Instagram wearing those scarves.
 To your surprise, you discover that quite a few young moms use your products as emergency slings for their restless newborns.

 Those unexpected uses flatter your brand, as they prove the scarves’ resistance, versatility, and stylish designs.